Sense-Studios/VirtualMixerProject-depricated/docs/Some limitations.md

 There are several limitations to the Mixer.
 Most have to do with the limitation of the browser, or limitations with the interpretation of browser code.

+* _Make sure WebGL/ Hardware acceleration is available and enabled._

+If you have no hardware acceleration available or it is disable the mixer simply won't run properly.
+There is no option or settings that lets the mixer work on software rendering alone.

 * _When in doubt use Chrome, The mixer relies heavily on WebGL and a number of control interfaces._